Organizational behavior: Models

+Inputs-Processes-Outputs (IPO) framework

 Inputs

-Inputs are the variables like personality, group structure, and organisation culture that lead to processes.
-These variables set the stage for what will occur in an organisation later.
+Inputs are the variables like personality, group structure, and organization culture that lead to processes.
+These variables set the stage for what will occur in an organization later.

 Processes

 Processes are actions that individuals, groups, and organisations engage in as a result of inputs and that lead to certain outcomes.

 Outcomes

 Outcomes are the key variables that you want to explain or predict, and that are affected by some other variables.

+Inputs-Mediators-Outputs-Inputs (IMOI) framework

+Adding to the IPO model, the IMOI framework emphasizes that outputs can also become subsequent inputs, creating a cyclical process.